jdosser1/Zombie-shooter-A155/ReadMe.txt

 Enemies can click through the walls.
 This is due to their collider.
 This rarely happens and is only minor as they get back through the wall again

+Level 2's Health Slider doesn't go down
+The health does go down, but the slider doesn't work (for some reason, even tho I coded it the way it was in the first Level and that worked fine)